 - To ensure safety, students will not extend arms or heads out of the windows.

-- When loading or unloading the bus, student will observe the directions of the driver.
+- When loading or unloading the bus, students will observe the directions of the driver.

 Simple Rules for Safety